1973 Tournaments / Exhibitions

 Clayson (L), J. Peterson (5) and Edwards.

 Eston third baseman Terry Ruggles doubled in the winning run in the top of the 10th inning as the Ramblers shaded Lethbridge Lakers 9-8.
 Eston took advantage of Laker miscues to build a 7-0 lead after 5 1/2 innings.
 Catcher Larry Muratore and outfielder Al Sasisi each belted two-run homers.
 The Lakers came storming back with a homer by Rob Roy in the 6th, four runs in the 7th and another three in the 8th to take the lead.
 Ramblers knotted the count in the 9th as Reg Andrew doubled in Ruggles.
-Bruce Bremmer got the win over Rod Taylor.
+Bruce Bremer got the win over Rod Taylor.

-Allan, Bremmer (W) (7) and Morrice, Muratore (7)
+Allan, Bremer (W) (7) and Morrice, Muratore (7)

 Ferchuk, Purcell (7), Winder (8), Taylor (L) (9) and B. Maxwell